christianonoh/coin-mapper/README.md

 ## 🚀 Live Demo & Video presentation<a name="live-demo"></a>

-- Check out the live demo of Coin Mapper: [Weather360 Demo](https://theweather360.onrender.com/)
+- Check out the live demo of Coin Mapper: [CoinMapper Demo](https://theweather360.onrender.com/)

-- To get a visual overview of Coin Mapper and its features, watch our video presentation: [Weather360 Video Presentation](https://www.loom.com/share/d9931e4bfc7b46f5a08a69dab1bf04da)
+- To get a visual overview of Coin Mapper and its features, watch our video presentation: [CoinMapper Video Presentation](https://www.loom.com/share/d9931e4bfc7b46f5a08a69dab1bf04da)

 In the video, we provide a walkthrough of the application, demonstrating how to create Categories and Expenses, modify them as you see fit and navigate the responsive design on different devices.